 The EU Council Decision calls for high level envoys to participate in another major event to draw attention to ongoing efforts to universalise and implement the Anti-Personnel Mine Ban Convention.
 On 19 to 22 May 2014, His Royal Highness Prince Mired of Jordan will participate in one such event: Maputo +15. - See more at: www.apminebanconvention.org/eu-council-decision/

-- The ISU is in the process of carrying out a study on border control and management without anti-personnel mines in order to support future universalization efforts.
+- The ISU carried out a study on border control and management without anti-personnel mines in order to support future universalization efforts.